investinopen/InvestInOpen/_posts/2020-06-17-reopening-plans-open-scholarship-call-for-participation.md

 * And, durability of existing systems relied on for research and scholarship, to hedge against infrastructure collapse and potential consolidation.

 We believe institutions have an opportunity to explore collectively cost-effective and sustainable solutions to address immediate needs at their institution.
-They also have an opportunity to play an active role in furthering a larger, more systemic shift towards open, community-owned and operated infrastructure at the institutional level to support scholarship and ensure research continuity.
+They also have an opportunity to play an active role in furthering a larger, more systemic shift towards open, community-owned and operated infrastructure at the institutional level to support scholarship and ensure research continuity. __IOI was designed to help support decision-makers in times like these in providing targeted research and guidance, coordination, and support.
+Put simply, we're here to help.__

 The project sets out to deliver the following resources and services to partners: